LaserHydra/Backpacks/README.md

 - `backpacks.fetch` -- required to use the `backpack.fetch` command
 - `backpacks.keepondeath` -- exempts player from having their backpack erased or dropped on death
 - `backpacks.keeponwipe` -- exempts player from having their backpack erased on map wipe
-- `backpacks.noblacklist` -- exempts player from the item blacklist
+- `backpacks.noblacklist` -- exempts player from item restrictions (blacklist or whitelist)

 ## Configuration